cyclr/docs/README.md

 The folder and subfolder structure reflects the menu organisation and provides logical grouping of the pages.

-NB: the menu front matter alone determines where the page is displayed in the menu.
+> **Note**: The menu front matter alone determines where the page is displayed in the menu.

 This allows for the displayed menu options to be managed via front matter:
 - menu text
 - menu option behaviour: toggle submenu or page link
 - link type: same browser window or new window

-The numeric prefix is used to control the order in which the options are displayed.
-The jekyll-menus plugin builds the data object from the md front matter, appending the relevant data from each file to its arrays.
-Amend the numeric prefixes to achieve the required menu option order.
+- order the file appears in the sidebar

+The numeric value for `weight` in the front matter determines the order that the page appears within that sidebar category (1 being the highest position).

+> **Note**: Connector docs don't require the second section of front matter (see the `\GitHub\docs\_templates` folder for examples).

 ### Sidebar Menu